Welcome Bonuses / Sign Up Bonuses / First Deposit Bonuses

 Does a welcome bonus apply to the casino, racebook, and sportsbook?

 Most sites keep their bonuses separate and specific to which aspect of their site you are betting on.
-If there is a welcome bonus specific to a sportsbook at one site, they may also have a certain bonus offered for the racebook, and casino specifically as well.
+If there is a welcome bonus specific to a sportsbook at one site, they may also have certain bonuses offered for their racebook, and others for their casino section.
+Generally speaking, a sportsbook bonus is only good for sportsbook betting, a racebook bonus is only good for racebook betting, and so on.

 Do I have to accept the bonuses offered to me?